Cloning is an art!

 - Click on create

-The following I wrote when “CLONE” button didn’t exist.
+The following I wrote when the “CREATE SIMILAR” button didn’t exist.

 You may want to consider cloning VM if:

-- You should setup replica for another reason
+- You should set up a replica for another reason.

 - Have to set up multiple instances for high-availability